Close Menu

 DOES DIVORCE EFFECT YOUR SSD BENEFITS?

-Divorce can effect your Social Security benefits, but it depends on what kind of benefits the SSA is paying you.
-For example, you could be getting paid SSD benefits, Supplemental Security Income benefits, or you could also be getting disability benefits on your spouse’s earnings record (dependent benefits).
-Each of these types of benefits has their own set of rules.
+Divorce can affect your Social Security benefits, but it depends on what kind of benefits the SSA is paying you.
+For example, you could be getting paid SSD benefits and Supplemental Security Income benefits.
+Or, you could also be getting dependent benefits based on the earnings of your spouse.
+Each of these benefits has their own set of rules.
 Therefore, divorce impacts or doesn’t impact benefits in different ways.

 Below, you will find information on how divorce impacts your SSDI and SSI benefits.
 If you are going through a divorce, then you have our condolences.
 Divorce is hard.
 Try to remember it happens to half of all marriages.
 So, you are not alone.

-Next, before you make decisions about your future, be aware that you must know exactly what kind of benefit you are getting from the SSA.
+Finally, before you make decisions about your future, know exactly what kind of benefit you are getting from the SSA.
 If you don’t know, (and many people don’t), then you may make financial decisions based on the wrong information.
 Your divorce attorney may not give you the correct advice if you tell them you are on the wrong type of benefit.
 Therefore, during a divorce, the first thing to know when making any financial decision is what type of monthly benefits you are getting from the SSA.

 divorce benefitsSSI BENEFITS AFTER DIVORCE

-Therefore, if your spouse’s income was making your SSI benefit lower, then your SSI payment might go up after your divorce.
+Therefore, if the income from your spouse was making your SSI benefit lower, then your SSI payment might go up after your divorce.
 However, if you receive alimony after your divorce, then the SSA will count your alimony as income to you.
 If your alimony payment is high, then it could reduce your SSI amount.
 Make sure you discuss this with your family law attorney.

 YOUR MONTHLY SSI BENEFIT MAY CHANGE AMOUNT AFTER YOUR DIVORCE

 In order to figure out how much money you will receive, think of it this way.
 SSI is a set amount of money each month and the amount you actually get depends on the state where you live.
-However, most SSI payments do not exceed $794 per month for a single person.
-If you receive a state supplement, in Utah for example, then your monthly benefit might be as high as $841 per month.
-In California, your monthly SSI benefit in 2023 will be $914.
+However, most SSI payments do not exceed $943 per month for a single person.
 Therefore, getting a divorce is never going to raise your monthly benefit amount higher than the federal SSI amount, plus your state supplement.

-If you are married and your spouse also receives SSI benefits, then the maximum amount of SSI benefits for a couple in 2022 is $1,191 month.
+If you are married and your spouse also receives SSI benefits, then the maximum amount of SSI benefits for a couple in 2024 is $1415 per month.
 If you divorce, then you will receive less SSI money.
 Your benefit will go down to the individual monthly amount.

 Make sure that you figure out your monthly SSI amount before you agree to alimony.
 That way you can make the best plan for yourself.
 Additionally, make sure you report your divorce to the SSA, so they can figure out your new SSI benefit amount.